 In the past, one could only enter shrines or temples while wearing straw sandals.
-An exception was made for Nikko geta to make the trek easier in Nikko--a rocky, hilly area that receives a lot of snow.
+However, a special exception was made for Nikko geta as they made the trek easier in the Nikko region--a rocky, hilly area that receives a lot of snow in colder months.

 From Tokyo area

 Complimentary shuttle service

 - Free shuttle service is available to and from Chuzenji Onsen Bus Terminal, accessible via Tobu Bus from JR Nikko Station or Tobu Nikko Station.

 - Times in parentheses are only available outside the winter season (Dec.
 1 - Mar.
 31).

 - Please wait in the waiting room located near Chuzenji-Onsen bus stop.

 - If you request the shuttle service other than the timetables.
 Please contact Hoshino Resorts Reservation Center(+81-50-3786-1144 / 10:00-19:00)

 33 Japanese-style Rooms

 |Facilities||Front Desk / Shared bath halls / Yuagari Lounge / Restaurant / Woodcraft Library / Shop|